awsdocs/amazon-redshift-management-guide/doc_source/overview.md

 ### Security Groups<a name="rs-overview-security-groups"></a>

 By default, any cluster that you create is closed to everyone\.
 IAM credentials only control access to the Amazon Redshift API\-related resources: the Amazon Redshift console, command line interface \(CLI\), API, and SDK\.
 To enable access to the cluster from SQL client tools via JDBC or ODBC, you use security groups:
++ If you are using the EC2\-VPC platform for your Amazon Redshift cluster, you must use VPC security groups\.
+We recommend that you launch your cluster in an EC2\-VPC platform\.

+  You cannot move a cluster to a VPC after it has been launch with EC2\-Classic\.
+However, you can restore an EC2\-Classic snapshot to an EC2\-VPC cluster using the Amazon Redshift console\.
+For more information, see [Restoring a Cluster from a Snapshot](managing-snapshots-console.md#snapshot-restore)\.
 + If you are using the EC2\-Classic platform for your Amazon Redshift cluster, you must use Amazon Redshift security groups\.
-+ If you are using the EC2\-VPC platform for your Amazon Redshift cluster, you must use VPC security groups\.

 In either case, you add rules to the security group to grant explicit inbound access to a specific range of CIDR/IP addresses or to an Amazon Elastic Compute Cloud \(Amazon EC2\) security group if your SQL client runs on an Amazon EC2 instance\.
 For more information, see [Amazon Redshift Cluster Security Groups](working-with-security-groups.md)\.